wangziqi2013/wangziqi2013.github.io/_posts/2018-05-26-Perf-Improv-via-aahtm.markdown

 The implementation of TAS spin lock takes advantage of AA-HTM as follows.
 Instead of spinning on the lock variable, the worker thread begins an AA-transaction if the lock acquisition fails.
 The AA-transaction runs the critical section speculatively.
 When the thread compeletes running the critical section, or when the transaction aborts, the thread retries acquiring the lock.
 The same is repeated if lock acquisition fails again.
+For a ticket lock, as worker threads enters the critical section in an FIFO manner consistent with the order they are queued on the lock, the thread does not have to immediately start the transaction.
+Instead, it may spin on the lock variable for a while, and only begins the transaction when the difference between the two variables of the ticket lock are below a threshold.